flairNLP/flair/resources/docs/TUTORIAL_2_TAGGING.md

 Many sequence labeling methods annotate spans that consist of multiple words, such as "George Washington" in our example sentence.
-You can directly get such spans a tagged sentence like this:
+You can directly get such spans in a tagged sentence like this:

 ```python
 for entity in sentence.get_spans('ner'):